CSCIE-599/HELM-Editor-UI/README.md

     $ grunt serve - build app and run server locally to test manually
     $ grunt test - run Karma unit tests one time
     $ grunt test-continuous - run Karma continuously, testing with every file that's saved
+    $ grunt protractor-chrome - run Protractor tests only on Chrome
+    $ grunt protractor-firefox - run Protractor tests only on Firefox
+    $ grunt protractor-all - run Protractor tests on Firefox and Chrome, simultaneously
     ```

 ### A note on Yeoman